ginaghouri/Computer_Tutorials/Problem-Solving Logic.md

 9. Break down the problem into smaller sub-problems: This makes it easier to solve

-10. Start on a paper, write the pseudo code in steps and with your own comments!
+10. Start on a paper, write the pseudo code in steps and with your own comments, even in your native language!
+The simpler the solution, the better

 11.Try different approaches: Don't be afraid to experiment with different techniques.
 There is no single "best" way to solve a  problem.
-The most important thing is to understand it, choose an appropriate technique, and write efficient and correct code
+The most important thing is to understand it, choose an appropriate technique, and use your pseudo code to write efficient and correct code

-12.Run the code, test for edge cases with custom inputs, check for unexpected inputs and errors
+12.Look back and review: have a solution, optimize and clean-up code, comment what you do, make improvements! (demonstrates attention to the quality of your work)

-13. Have a solution, optimize and clean-up code,  comment what you do!
+13.Run the code, test for edge cases with custom inputs, check for unexpected inputs and errors

 14.Submit your code for review!
 If it is wrong turn to the Discussions or/and Editorial for better understanding of the solution